dragoonDorise/launchbox-to-json/README.md

 4 - Import CSV into those tables

-5 - Execute clear_launcbox.sql ( It takes 20 minutes on an M1 Mac)
+5 - Execute clear_launchbox.sql ( It takes 20 minutes on an M1 Mac)

 6 - Execute index.php and wait for the json files to generate.